 • Subsidies for visits/trips/swimming/paid clubs

-• Pupil Premium and FSM children are given priority places in after-school clubs and fees are paid, where appropriate.
+• Pupil Premium and FSM children are given priority places in lunch time/after-school clubs and fees are paid, where appropriate.

 • Peripatetic music lessons are free for disadvantaged children.

 • Opportunities for leadership through house system

 • Enrichment day activities are planned termly for key areas of Literacy, Maths, Science, ICT – run by subject leaders these days are run for identified groups of children from all year groups to explore and enrich curriculum links and to encourage aspirations and self-esteem.
 Able pupil premium children are considered first for all of these activities.

 • Engagement with learning-review of ‘pupil premium passports’ with teaching staff